Anti-gay purges in Canada: John Wendell Holmes

 John Wendell Holmes served as the Canadian Chargé d'Affaires in Moscow from 1947 to 1948, and served as the Assistant Under-Secretary of State for the Department of External Affairs in 1953 until 1960.
 Holmes was forced to resign from the Department of External Affairs after his sexuality was discovered.
 Colleagues of Holmes described him as an incredibly capable Canadian diplomat.
 In recognition of his contributions, Holmes was made an Officer of the Order of Canada in 1969.

 End of the Purge

 Michelle Douglas

 Michelle Douglas, LGBTQ activist who launched a successful lawsuit against the Canadian Military for their discrimination of LGBTQ people.

 Michelle Douglas served in the Canadian Armed Forces as an officer from 1986 to 1989.
-Despite having an exceptional record in the armed forces, Douglas was demoted in 1988 and honorably discharged from the military in 1989 due to her sexual orientation.
+Despite having an exceptional record in the armed forces, Douglas was demoted in 1988 and honourably discharged from the military in 1989 due to her sexual orientation.

-In 1990, Douglas launched a lawsuit against the Department of National Defense.
+In 1990, Douglas launched a lawsuit against the Department of National Defence.
 In October 1992, the Canadian military settled the lawsuit for $100,000 plus court costs, and the federal government acknowledged that the discrimination that Douglas faced could not be justified based on Section 15 of the Canadian Charter of Rights and Freedoms.